mrh0057/clj-time/README.md

     => (to-time-zone (date-time 1986 10 22) (time-zone-for-offset -2))
     #<DateTime 1986-10-21T22:00:00.000-02:00>

-In addition to `time-zone-for-offset`, you can use the `time-zone-for-id` and `default-time-zone` functions and the `utc` Var to construct or get `DateTimeZone` instances.

 The functions `after?` and `before?` determine the relative position of two DateTime instances: